-Leeds United are undeniably one of the most successful football clubs in England, having won numerous domestic and international trophies throughout their club’s history at their stadium, Elland Road.
+Leeds United are undeniably one of the most successful football clubs in England, having won numerous domestic and international trophies throughout their history at Elland Road.

-Here we’ve comprised a list of every trophy Leeds United have won – in chronological order:
+Here, we’ve comprised a list of every trophy that Leeds United have won in chronological order:

 Second Division (3): 1923-24, 1963-64, 1989-90